atharvakokane/atharvakokane.github.io/projects.md

 ---
 ## ml research.

-don't want to reveal much but i am finally working on something that i have wanted to for almsot a year.
+don't want to reveal much but i am finally working on something that i have wanted to for almost a year.

 ---
 ## leetcode.